neondatabase/website/content/docs/manage/database-access.md

 _PostgreSQL manages database access permissions using the concept of roles.
 A role can be thought of as either a database user, or a group of database users, depending on how the role is set up._

-In the instructions that follow, we'll grant privileges to roles, and then assign those roles to database users.
+Neon recommends granting privileges to roles, and then assigning those roles to your database users.

 ## Creating roles with limited access

-You can create roles with limited access permissions in Neon via SQL.
+You can create roles with limited access via SQL.
 Roles created with SQL are created with the same basic [public schema privileges](#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
 These users are not assigned the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role.
 They must be selectively granted permissions for each database object.

-The recommended approach to creating roles with limited access permissions in Neon is as follows:
+The recommended approach to creating roles with limited access is as follows:

 1. Use your  default Neon role or another role with `neon_superuser` privileges to create roles for each application or use case via SQL.
 For example, create `readonly` and `readwrite` roles.
 2. Grant privileges to those roles to allow access to database objects.
 For example, grant the `SELECT` privilege to a `readonly` role, or grant `SELECT`, `INSERT`, `UPDATE`, and `DELETE` privileges to a `readwrite` role.